 Other spitballed ideas, according to Moore, were blowing up Bajor or removing the crew from DS9 in some way.
 (Berman hatched the idea of bringing back Worf to shut the executives up.)

 The Borg were originally considered for the main villains of the show, hence their appearance in the pilot.
 But their uber-power which prevented them from regularly appearing on TNG convinced the writers to can the idea.
-Their appearance in the pilot is all that is left.
-VOY didn't get that memo: The Borg appear in mid-Season 3 and would go on to become the over-arching villain of that series, with many considering it a major example of Villain Decay.
+(Given that their role as an Arc Villain in VOY led to a line of development that is frequently considered a major example of Villain Decay, it was probably for the best.)

 The Klingons and Romulans were also briefly considered for the main villain role.
 While the idea of Klingons returning to their more villainous roots was explored briefly in the middle of the series, the Romulans never ventured far beyond their Wild Card role.